Can I give money away to avoid inheritance tax?

 You're allowed to make some gifts without any tax being due after your death.
 These usually include gifts to your spouse or civil partner, or if you'd like to leave money to a charity.
 Most of the time it also includes gifts to individuals made more than seven years before your death.

-There will also be inheritance tax due if you put your money in a trust, or if you're passing on ownership or shares in a business (although you may be able to get business relief – which is explained further on gov.uk).
+There may also be inheritance tax due if you put your money in a trust, or if you're passing on ownership or shares in a business (although you may be able to get business relief – which is explained further on gov.uk).

 This can be a tricky area.
 It's worth speaking to a professional after you have read this guide to talk about your specific circumstances.

 Who can I give money to tax-free?